simonceglarz/esp32-weather_station/README.md

-# ESP32 Low-Power Weather Station
+# ESP32 Indoor Plant Climate Monitor 🌿

-A self-contained IoT weather node optimized for long-term battery operation.
-This project transitions a breadboard prototype to a permanent 5x7cm perfboard build.
+A precision IoT monitoring node designed to track the micro-climate of sensitive indoor plants.
+This project transitions a breadboard prototype into a permanent, low-power hardware solution for 24/7 environmental telemetry.

 ## Hardware Build